-Serious leisure is a passionate non-work pursuit: from triathlons to the piano, from Taekwondo to amateur acting.
+Sustainable personal passion is a non-work pursuit you love: from triathlons to the piano, from Taekwondo to amateur acting.

 Something you always try to become better at.
 Something you are at least a little bit proud of.

 I have interviewed numerous leaders with passionate interests, from startup entrepreneurs to CEOs of Fortune 500 and S&P 500 companies.
-This is what they said: serious leisure is not just another way to relax and recharge.
+This is what they said: sustainable personal passion is not just another way to relax and recharge.
 It is fundamentally different and can bring your leadership to a whole new level.

 I became a marathon runner seven years ago.